Zero Waste Laundry Detergent Strips FAQ

 Q- Are they good to use on natural silk?

 A- We do not recommend washing silk fabrics.
 We recommend that consumers follow the specific washing and detergent recommendations of each clothing manufacturer.
 Most silk fabric manufacturers usually recommend dry-cleaning or hand-washing silk with specific cleaners.

 Q- Are they good to use on cloth diapers?

-A- These detergent strips is safe for 100% cotton cloth diapers but we always recommend that consumers follow the specific washing and detergent recommendations of each clothing manufacturer.
+A- These detergent strips are safe for 100% cotton cloth diapers but we always recommend that consumers follow the specific washing and detergent recommendations of each clothing manufacturer.

 Unlike most leading brand liquid detergents, they will not affect the absorbency of the cloth and is hypoallergenic.
 However, many modern cloth diapers also contain some combination of synthetic materials and glues in their support structure.
 Depending on the materials used, they (and other detergents) may affect the strength and durability of that support structure.

 Q- Are detergent strips good to use on technical sports clothes that contain special synthetic moisture-wicking fabric?